 3.4 Assembly Points

 Upon arrival at the start of a conference/meeting, the 2DEMC should designate and brief two assembly areas, a primary and an alternate, for use during emergencies.
-In case of an emergency, all brothers and their visitors must report to the designated or back-up assembly point, except for active shooter incidents, and be accounted.
+In case of an emergency, all brothers and their visitors must report to the designated or back-up assembly point, except for active shooter incidents, and be accounted for.
 Describe the assembly points as follows:

-Primary Assembly Area – The front parking lot entrance by the water fountain.
+Primary Assembly Area – The front parking lot entrance

-Alternate Assembly Area – The rear parking entrance to roadrunner parkway.
+Alternate Assembly Area – The rear parking entrance

 In the event that one assembly point is inaccessible or unusable for safety reasons, brothers proceed to the alternate area.
 Brothers must account for themselves by advising the 2D EMC accountability officer of the fact they have relocated to an alternate assembly point.